vaulty-co/docs/docs/reference/transformations.md

 Each json transformation will try to act on the element specified by path.
 If the body is not a valid JSON, then the action is not performed and body stays as is.

-Json transformation has attribute **expression** which specifies the path of element for transformation.
+Json transformation has attribute **expression** which specifies the path of JSON element for transformation.
 A path is in dot syntax, such as "user.email" or "card.number".
 Vaulty uses [gjson](https://github.com/tidwall/gjson) and [sjson](https://github.com/tidwall/sjson) Go packages to modify JSON document.
-For complete information on path syntax, please check [GJSON Syntax](https://github.com/tidwall/gjson/blob/master/SYNTAX.md).
+Path syntax for Vaulty is a mix of [GJSON Syntax](https://github.com/tidwall/gjson/blob/master/SYNTAX.md) and [SJSON Syntax](https://github.com/tidwall/sjson#path-syntax) with the following restrictions:

+* only *string* values are transformed, if the result of expression is not a string, then transformation will not be performed
+* only *one level* is supported in array expression
+* *no wildcard* characters are allowed in expression (`*`, `?`)

 Here are how paths may look like:

 ```
 card.number
 user.email
-fav\.movie # use \ to escape * or .
+data.users.#.email
 emails.1 # use index to access element of array
-c?rd.number # special wildcard characters '*' and '?' can be used
+users.#.email # emails of all users
 ```

-Please note that currently the result of the expression must be a string.
-Array, object, number, boolean values will be ignored and transformation will not be performed.
+If the result of expression is array, then each string value of array will be transformed.

 ### Regexp

 Regexp transformation will find submatch specified by "submatch_number" of the expression and acts on it.
 The "expression" attribute should contain a regular expression.
 Please note that backslash should be escaped like this: `\\`.
+All matches will be transformed.

 Here is an example: